ministryofjustice/laa-crime-applications-adaptor/README.md

 variable substitution.
 This is designed for use on the CI/CD pipeline where secrets will be injected by environment variable.
 When running locally create a copy of the properties file and name is `local.config.properties` and populate it with the required values.
 This file is included in the `.gitignore` to avoid accidental commits.
+The trigger for using the `config.properties` is the presence of the `CHART_NAME` environment variable which indicates that the tests is being deployed and run via helm.

 #### Running the API Tests